General Dynamics (GD). Below are some highlights from the above linked analysis:

 2. Years to > MMA

-The NPV MMA Diff. of the $1,115 is below the $1,300 target I look for in a stock that has increased dividends as long as GD has.
-If GD grows its dividend at 9.4% per year, it will take 3 years to equal a MMA yielding an estimated 20-year average rate of 3.22%.
-GD earned a check for the Key Metric 'Years to >MMA' since its 3 years is less than the 5 year target.
+The NPV MMA Diff. of the $741 is below the $1,200 target I look for in a stock that has increased dividends as long as GD has.
+If GD grows its dividend at 10.0% per year, it will take 6 years to equal a MMA yielding an estimated 20-year average rate of 3.68%.

-Conclusion: GD did not earn any Stars in the Fair Value section, earned three Stars in the Dividend Analytical Data section and did not earn any Stars in the Dividend Income vs. MMA section for a total of three Stars.
-This quantitatively ranks GD as a 3-Star Hold stock.
+Conclusion: GD did not earn any Stars in the Fair Value section, earned two Stars in the Dividend Analytical Data section and did not earn any Stars in the Dividend Income vs. MMA section for a total of two Stars.
+This quantitatively ranks GD as a 2-Star Weak stock.

-Additional defense budget cuts are likely.
-However, GD with its diversified offerings is in one of the best positions to survive them.
+GD, with its diversified offerings, is in one of the best positions to survive defense spending cuts.
 The company's Aerospace business continues to enjoy a significant backlog for large-cabin aircraft, and should remain strong over the next several years.
 There is an opportunity to see margins expand as production becomes increasingly efficient.

 The company has a pristine balance sheet with low free cash flow payout and debt to total capital.
 GD keeps its yield competitive through annual dividend increases, with the most recent increase of 10.7% coming in March 2014.
-GD is currently trading above its calculated fair value price of $61.76.
+GD is currently trading above its calculated fair value price of $71.45.
 This is a solid company and I will continue to look for opportunities to add to my position.

 Disclaimer: Material presented here is for informational purposes only.
 The above quantitative stock analysis, including the Star rating, is mechanically calculated and is based on historical information.
 The analysis assumes the stock will perform in the future as it has in the past.
 This is generally never true.
 Before buying or selling any stock you should do your own research and reach your own conclusion.
 See my Disclaimer for more information.